cdinger/jquery-objectdiff/README.md

 hash.
 Just pass in two objects and this function will return an object of changes that contains only the properties that have changed.

-Differences are stored in arrays; the first element has the 'before' valueand the second element is the 'after' value.
+Differences are stored in arrays; the first element has the 'before' value and the second element is the 'after' value.

 Usage: